chrisb2/air-quality/README.md

 **WARNING - DO THIS AT YOUR OWN RISK, IT MAY BRICK THE SENSOR**

 The Python program _ccs811_firmware_upgrade.py_ can be used to upgrade the CCS811 firmware, it is based on the ams application note AN000371: Downloading new Application Firmware (v2).

+Check the current application firmware version in the sensor as described in the datasheet.

-Download the firmware binary from the ams website, copy to the esp32 and run the program.
+Download the new firmware binary from the ams website, copy to the esp32 and run the program.